Haiyuan/CalibreEasyDict.alfredworkflow/README.md

 4. **Import the workflow into Alfred:**
     - Open Alfred Preferences.
     - Go to the "Workflows" tab.
-    - Drag and drop the downloaded `EasyDictHelper.alfredworkflow` file into the workflow list.
+    - Drag and drop the downloaded `CalibreEasyDict.alfredworkflow` file into the workflow list.

 5. **Set up Hammerspoon:**
     - Install [Hammerspoon](https://www.hammerspoon.org/).